How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • Wife to Husband and vice versa

-People often ask: how can a property be transferred from a father or mother to their son in Pakistan?
+People often ask how property can be transferred from a father or mother to their son in Pakistan.

-How do you transfer a property from parent to son/daughter?
+How do you transfer a property from a parent to a son/daughter?

-The answer to the above question is if a mother or father is alive then you transfer property through gift.
+The answer to the above question is that if a mother or father is alive, you transfer property through a gift.

 If your parents have passed away, follow the inheritance procedure for the property transfer.
 It involves obtaining a legal heir certificate, transfer documents, and registering the transfer.

-Likewise, if your father/mother is alive, your parent can gift their property to a son/daughter.
+Likewise, if your father or mother is alive, your parents can gift their property to a son or daughter.

 A question a donor or donee asks is:

 What is the tax on hiba property in Pakistan?
-Or does Pakistan have a tax on gifting a property?
+Does Pakistan have a tax on gifting property?

 FAQs (Property Transfer)